itzzdeep/nbeats_revin/README.md

 Pytorch Implementation of N-BEATS and RevIN

 ## Introduction
 N-BEATS focuses on the univariate times series point forecasting problem using deep learning.
-This a deep neural architecture based on backward and forward residual links and a very deep stack of fully-connected layers.
-It is interpretable, applicable without modification to a wide array of target domains, and fast to train, makes it widely useable.
+This deep neural architecture is based on backward and forward residual links and a very deep stack of fully-connected layers.
+It is interpretable, applicable without modification to many target domains, and fast to train, making it widely useable.

-Although different kinds of architechture is widely used for time series forecasting namely Staistical Model, Hybrid Model, Purely Deep Learning models, all the models ignores the problem of distribution shift.
+Although different kinds of architecture are widely used for time series forecasting, namely Statistical Model, Hybrid Model, and Purely Deep Learning models, all the models ignore the distribution shift problem.
 Statistical properties such as mean and variance often change over time in time series, i.e., time-series data suffer from a distribution shift problem.
-To overcome this issue, RevIN provides a simple yet effective normalization method called reversible instance normalization (RevIN), a generally-applicable normalization-and-denormalization method with learnable affine transformation added on symetric layers.
+To overcome this issue, RevIN provides a simple yet effective normalization method called reversible instance normalization (RevIN), a generally-applicable normalization-and-denormalization method with learnable affine transformation added on symmetric layers.

 ## Installation